Azure-Samples/azure-serverless-workshop-team-assistant/3-squirebot/README.md

 Note that we overwrote the base route for the Function App in the first proxy.
 Second thing to note is the `{*restOfPath}` token which grabs the rest of the path for us and gives us a token we can use in the backend URL.
 Importantly, we remove the "*" from the token there, so it is just `{restOfPath}`.

 Now go to the route you created for your index file and view your webpage working!
 No CORS needed.
+As a reminder, the tasks you previously saw when running the application locally will not show up as you are now pointing at the CosmosDB in Azure.

 ### 5. Connecting your bot to the Bot Framework